These guides are AI-generated educational summaries — not legal or medical advice.

 Assuming the examiner knows Bartonellosis is a relapsing condition

-Why: Some general internists may be unfamiliar with the relapsing-remitting nature of Trench Fever.
+Some general internists may be unfamiliar with the relapsing-remitting nature of Trench Fever.
 If the examiner sees you on a good day they may underestimate disability.

-Do this instead: Bring a brief written summary of Bartonella quintana's clinical course, including its known relapsing nature.
+Instead: Bring a brief written summary of Bartonella quintana's clinical course, including its known relapsing nature.
 Reference any CDC or UpToDate clinical descriptions your physician has provided.
 Describe multiple episodes over time, not just current status.

 Impact: 30% to 60% transition